codelittinc/engineering-hiring/README.md

 Things to have in mind:

-1. The candidate is under huge pressure, to be interviewed usually a stressful experience, mainly because most people don't like to be evaluated by someone they just meet, thus try to be nice.
+1. The candidate is under huge pressure, to be interviewed is usually a stressful experience, mainly because most people don't like to be evaluated by someone they just meet, thus try to be nice.
-2. Something I noticed over the years is that most people are more comfortable speaking with me when my webcam was turned on.
-It happens because the person on the other side could see how I was reacting and they could make sure they were speaking with a human, and not with a picture; thus I highly recommend you to have the interviews with your webcam on.
+2. Most candidates are more comfortable speaking with you when your webcam is turned on.
+It happens because the person on the other side can see how you react and they can make sure they are speaking with a human, and not with a picture; thus is highly recommended to have the interviews with your webcam tuned on.
-  2.1.
-If you have your camera on you should make sure that you are well dressed and that the candidate has a clear view.
+    1. If you have your camera turned on you should make sure that you are well dressed and that the candidate has a clear view.
 If you were being interviewed by a guy that was apparently in a kitchen, I doubt you would be able to take him seriously.
-2.2.
-When you ask something don't let the candidate speaking over and over without making a noise, you don't need to interrupt him to send signals that you are understanding and following.
+    2. When you ask something don't let the candidate speak over and over without making a noise, you don't need to interrupt him to send signals that you are understanding and following.
 Sometimes a `hum` is enough.

 ## 1. Meeting interview